 We recommend an array of different sizes to build a unique gallery wall and luckily our prints are all available in varying sizes, starting at 21x30cm, all the way up to a super-sized 70x100cm.
 If you’re looking to stick tightly to one style or theme, however, consistency across sizes can also look really cool.

-- Make your gallery wall a reality
+4 - Make your gallery a reality!

 First thing’s first, it’s time to frame your prints and do a test run on the floor.
 This will ensure your composition is balanced and you’re prepared for where each art print will live.
 Remember, a gallery wall doesn’t always require nails and a hammer, you can make use of shelves or units to add depth, texture and a layered effect to your display.